KeremSaka/i2rsCode/myquagga/ripd/README.txt

 reserch resault need callback funktion in i2rsd zclient looked into ospfd deamon for hints importent part is ospf_exteral_info_add funktion and file ospf_asbr.c changing the information of an route node

+callback funktion research added to github currently not working

+trying answrs from quagga dev team